-Have you noticed all that coupon fine print on the coupons you use?
-Ever wonder what it all means, and how you can use them to maximize your savings?
+Ever noticed all that coupon fine print on the coupons you use?
+What it all means, so that you can stay within the law.

 I use coupons like money.